abreslav/async-proto/KEEP-COROUTINES.md

 ### Suspension points

-To recap: a _suspension point_ is an expression in the body of a coroutine which cause teh coroutine's execution to suspend until it's explicitly resumed by someone.
+To recap: a _suspension point_ is an expression in the body of a coroutine which cause the coroutine's execution to suspend until it's explicitly resumed by someone.

 An example of a suspension point is `await()`, that takes an asynchronous computation (e.g. a `CompletableFuture`) and